Callaghan, Daniel Judson (1890-1942)

 Cropped by author

-"Fighting Dan" Callaghan was born in San Francisco and graduated from the Naval Academy in 1911 (ranking 39th in a class of 193.)
+"Fighting Dan" Callaghan was born in San Francisco, the son of a Roman Catholic banker, and graduated from the Naval Academy in 1911 (ranking 39th in a class of 193.)
 He served on battleship California and participated in the Nicaragua intervention of 1912.
 He served in convoy escorts in the First World War.
+Following the armistice, he was assigned to the Navy Department, where he first met Franklin D. Roosevelt.

 Promoted to rear admiral, Callaghan was placed in command of the American force at the First Naval Battle of Guadalcanal (November 12-13, 1942) where he was killed by shellfire on the bridge of his flagship.
 The battle was a bloody, confused affair with high casualties on both sides, but it was a strategic American victory, since, in the process of getting itself shot to pieces, the American squadron inflicted sufficient damage on the Japanese squadron to prevent the Japanese from shelling Henderson Field.

-“Uncle Dan” was relatively inexperienced in combat operations, and failed to make the best use of his radar advantage.
+"Uncle Dan" was relatively inexperienced in combat operations, and he has been criticized for failing to broadcast a battle plan or make the best use of his radar advantage.
 It has been suggested that if the other admiral present, Norman Scott, had been placed in tactical command, the outcome would have been better, since Scott had recently bested the Japanese at the battle of Cape Esperance.
 However, Scott was a few weeks junior, and rigid navy regulations meant Callaghan was automatically in command.
 In any case, the ship dispositions chosen by Callaghan strongly resembled those used by Scott at Cape Esperance.

 We want the big ones.
 Get the big ones first!